hassanbinzubair/html/README.md

 - Data Attributes
 - HTML5 Features
 - Canvas and SVG Basics

-### Advanced Level

-- Complex Form Validation
-- Web Components Concepts
-- Progressive Enhancement
-- HTML with Web APIs
-- Responsive HTML Structure
-- Performance Optimization

 ## Learning Resources

 - 📺 **Code With Harry** - YouTube Tutorials
 - 📄 **PDF Notes** - Study Materials
 - 🌐 **Websites** - Reference Documentation
-- 💻 **Hands-on Practice** - Project-based Learning

-## Folder Structure

-This folder contains various HTML projects and exercises demonstrating:

-- Proper HTML structure
-- Semantic HTML elements
-- Form handling
-- Media embedding
-- Accessibility features
-- Real-world applications

-## How to Use This Folder
+## How to Use This Repository

-1. Browse through the files to find different HTML topics
+1. Browse through the folders to find different HTML topics
-2. Each file contains HTML code with examples and explanations
+2. Each folder contains 1 or more HTML files
-3. Open the HTML files in your browser to see them in action
+3. Open the HTML files in your browser
-4. Review the code comments for detailed explanations
+4. Review the code comments for explanations
 5. Modify and experiment with the code to learn better

 ## Topics Covered
 - Document structure and boilerplate
 - HTML elements and tags
 - Forms and user input